JamesWoolfenden/learn-terraform/docs/install.md

 Default output format [json]:
 ```

-There are many more way to provide AWS Authentication than this.
+There are many more way to provide AWS Authentication than just this.
 Old examples may show the hard-coding of secrets or the use of vars to then pass them in.
 Do not.

 ```aws